greenelab/connectivity-search-manuscript/manuscript.md

 which can be either a dense Numpy array or sparse SciPy matrix (see [HetMat architecture]).
 Adjacency matrices are stored on disk and loaded in a lazy manner to help scale the software to hetnets that are too large to fit entirely in memory.

-The primary focus of the package is to provide compute optimized and memory efficient implementations of path counting algorithms.
+The primary focus of the package is to provide compute-optimized and memory-efficient implementations of path counting algorithms.
 Specifically, the package supports computing _degree-weighted_ path counts (DWPCs), which can be done efficiently using matrix multiplication but require complex adjustments to avoid counting paths with duplicate nodes